gvwilson/sensibleadventures/maddy-roo/outline.md

     -   Who lets go of Maddy
     -   As the tentacle bashes Lasercase on the ground, Maddy climbs back on Crusher and smashes the drone unit with her rock
     -   This time it breaks
--   Crusher goes after Patience
+-   Crusher goes after Patient
     -   "The door was too small for the bot to get through, so the bot made it larger."
 -   But it can't get into the corridor
     -   Maddy: "The hangar!"